Man arrested after car-ramming at Lyon airport

-PARIS (AP) — A man rammed his car through two glass doors and sped onto a runway at the international airport in Lyon, southeast France, on Monday before being arrested by police who laid chase in vans and on foot.
+PARIS (AP) — Pursued by police vehicles, a man smashed his car Monday into security barriers at two airports in Lyon, southeast France, and then crashed through two glass doors of a busy terminal and sped onto the runway, before being arrested.

-In scenes captured on amateur video, the car is seen hitting a bump, then going airborne and landing in a cloud of dust.
+In scenes captured on amateur video, the car was seen hitting a bump, then going airborne and landing in a cloud of dust at Lyon’s international Saint-Exupery airport.
 The driver then jumped out while the vehicle was still rolling and sprinted off on foot, pursued by a police van.

 Other police vehicles and officers on foot then tried to cut off his escape until one of them managed to catch up with the suspect and wrestle him to the ground, the video showed.